Aimaghsoodi/CLUSMCDA-R-Package/README.md

 [3] Ijadi Maghsoodi, A., Riahi, D. The CLUS-MCDA Package: An Original Software Article.
 [Under-Review]

-If you have any questions about the CLUS-MCDA package please do not hesitate to contact our support email at CLUS-MCDA@outlook.com
+If you have any questions about the CLUS-MCDA runnable package/software please do not hesitate to contact our support email at CLUS-MCDA@outlook.com

 ## Installation